|

 Why is it called “Alabama” White Barbecue Sauce?

 If you love dunking your food into Ranch Dressing, then you will probably find this sauce intriguing.
-I loved it and used it on several recipes.
+I love it and use is on pulled pork sandwiches, BBQ chicken, and as a dipping sauce for fries.
 It is a nice change from the traditional sweet, sticky barbecue sauces that we are used to.

 Enjoy!!

-A jar filled with Alabama White Barbecue Sauce with a basket of ribs in the background.
+A jar filled with Alabama White Sauce with a basket of ribs in the background.

 Alabama White Barbecue Sauce